Map-A-Droid/MAD-ATV/README_nfs-injector-MagiskModule.md

 If you choose to manually install the modul instead of using the above script:
 Visit the above XDA thread and download the zip and flash from recovery.

-Congratulations on a slightly more reliable device!
+Congratulations on a slightly more reliable device! (we hope!)

-One thing to note is, if you are using scrcpy to install the module, there's a chance that the scrcpy screen might crash with the error "Could not send video packet/ could not process frame.
-This is fine and won't mess anything up with installing, it just means you can't see it happening without reloading scrcpy.

 *The /system/bin/nfs_install.sh script contained in the rom was included to reduce the chance of problems, so that is the recomended install method as of version 1.1.0*